qlem/qlstatus/README.md

 # ql-status
-Light and modular system monitoring software for status bar from tiling window managers like [xmonad](https://xmonad.org/) or [dwm](https://dwm.suckless.org/).
+Light and modular system monitoring software for status bar of tiling window managers like [xmonad](https://xmonad.org/) or [dwm](https://dwm.suckless.org/).
 Only for Linux based distributions, written in C.

 ---